 Persons seeking to resolve problems or complaints should first contact their instructor.
 Unresolved complaints should be made to the Academic Dean.
 Students who feel that the complaint has not been adequately addressed should contact the College President.
 Written responses will be given to the student within seven working days.
-If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255.
+If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or email at studentrelations@cci.edu.
 As a matter of College policy students making complaints may not be subject to unfair actions as a result of filing a complaint.
 The College President will maintain records of all complaints and their resolution for a period of at least two years.